foambubble/foam/docs/tutorial-adding-a-new-command-to-the-vs-code-extension.md

-# Tutorial Adding a New Command to the VS Code Extension
+# Tutorial: Adding a New Command to the VS Code Extension

 This tutorial will walk you through adding a new command to the VS Code extension.